kachick/selfup/README.md

 ### Options

+- `--prefix`: Set customized prefix to begin the JSON
-- `--skip-by`: skips to parse JSON and runs if the line includes this string
+- `--skip-by`: Skips to parse JSON and runs if the line includes this string
-- `--no-color`: avoid to wrap colors even if executed in terminal
+- `--no-color`: Avoid to wrap colors even if executed in terminal
+- `--version`: Print the version

 ## Motivation